How Canadians Celebrate Halloween (A Guide for Newcomers)

 History of Halloween and Its Origins in Canada

-Halloween didn’t originate in Canada, its roots stretch through centuries of European customs and folklore.
-When the holiday finally reached Canada however, it quickly took root and blossomed into something distinctly Canadian.
+Halloween didn’t originate in Canada.
+In fact, its roots stretch through centuries of European customs and folklore.

 • Celtic Origins: The holiday traces back to the Celtic festival of Samhain which marked the end of summer and the transition into dark, winter months.
 During the festival, the Celtic people believed that restless spirits could cross over from the afterlife to wreak havoc among the living.
 To keep these spirits at bay, they gathered around towering communal bonfires, tossing in portions of the harvest as offerings, and dressed in disguises (a.k.a costumes) meant to fool any wandering monsters.